NDMarketing/Accordion-CBD/README.md

 # Accordion-CBD
- Accordion I made for Shopify CBD Shop
+ Simple Accordion made for Shopify CBD Shop.

+ No JQUERY